gradbench/gradbench/evals/ba/README.md

 The data generator returns a dictionary with the following inputs

-1. Cams: Set of camera parameteres used.
+1. Cams: Set of camera parameters used.
 The parameters are rotation, camera center, focal length, principal point, and radial distortion. $c$ is duplicated N times to create

    $$cams \in \mathbb{R}^{N \times 11}$$